Self-Hosted - Upload The Djangify eCommerce Builder to Your VPS Hosting

-The Djangify eCommerce Builder is designed to be installed using GitHub and deployed to your VPS using Docker.
+The Djangify eCommerce Builder is designed to be deployed to your VPS using Docker.
 This approach keeps installation predictable, secure, and easy to repeat across servers.

 This guide explains the high-level steps involved so you understand what is happening, even if you are not a developer.